 The registration fee for the conference is set at €350.
 Early bird registration (before 5 April 2013) is offered at a discounted fee of €250.
 The optional conference dinner is set at €55.

-More information can be found at the conference website.
+More information can be found at the conference website (link no longer active).